 format - ⊞ - Select between receiving Packet Per Sample (Timesliced), Packet Per Channel (Latest) or Packet Per Channel (All).
 When selecting Packet Per Channel (Latest), any messages outside the last cook are being discarded while the option Packet Per Channel (All) will append channels that would get otherwise skipped by dropped frames.

 - Packet Per Channel (Latest)

 net - When the Interface parameter is set to Art-Net, this sets the net address.
 A net is a groups of 16 consecutive subnets or 256 consecutive universes.
 The range for this parameter is 0-127.
 This is not a network IP address.

 subnet - When the Interface parameter is set to Art-Net, this sets the subnet address.
 A subnet is a group of 16 consecutive universes.
 The range for this parameter is 0-15.
 This is not a network subnet mask.

 universe - When the Interface parameter is set to Art-Net, this sets the universe address.
 A single DMX512 frame of 512 channels is referred to as a universe.
 The range for this parameter is 0-15.

 filterdat - Available when using Packet Per Channel Format for Art-Net or sACN.
-Use the docked Table DAT to specify which address channels are being received from.
-Addresses can be specified by adding rows for each channel and specifying net, subnet and universe.
-The net, subnet and universe columns are optional.
-If for example the
+Use the docked Table DAT to specify which net, subnet, universe channels are being received from.

 Note: For sACN the first available universe has the index 1 as universe 0 is reserved by the system for future use.